 Although this was termed a "small recreational piece", it has an artistic result that is rather significant.
 The rapid harmonic gunfu (glissandos that open the melody) draw people into the beautiful seaside scenery, then sonorous smoothly played stopped sounds express an environment of carefree seabirds soaring aloft.
 This tries to use the opening phrase as an example.
 (A staff notation example consisting of the first eight bars of section 2 is here omitted; I am not sure what it is intended to "try" to show.)

-There are many recordings available interpreting modern versions of Oulu Wangji.
-The versions most commonly played today seem generally to be based on either one or the other of the two available through transcriptions in Guqin Quji (GQQJ, I/250-2 and I/253-5).5 In that book both are said to come from the version published in Ziyuantang Qinpu (1802).
+There are many recordings available interpreting modern versions of Oulu Wangji, including a particularly interesting one from the 1950s with guqin and erhu fiddle.5 The versions most commonly played today seem generally to be based on either one or the other of the two available through transcriptions in Guqin Quji (GQQJ, I/250-2 and I/253-5).6 In that book both are said to come from the version published in Ziyuantang Qinpu (1802).
 In fact, although the first, based on an interpretation by Zha Fuxi (recording), does follow the 1802 tablature quite closely (as does this recording by Pu Xuezhai), the latter, transcribing a recording by Guan Pinghu, instead follows very closely the version in Wuzhizhai Qinpu (1722; the recording by Xu Yuanbai also follows this).
 Somehow, comments with the most commonly available Guan Pinghu recording make the same attribution error (the GQQJ transcription also does not indicate the 3 sections: in fact, section 2 begins with p.
 254 line 4; section 3 with m.2 of p.255 line 6); in addition, at 4.39 of the recording (total length 5.14 instead of 7' given in GQQJ, though until the end the notes are basically the same) Guan completely changes the ending (1722 ends with the nine notes written here in harmonics, as with almost all other versions the last note being harmonics in the 7th position of the 1st and 3rd strings [sol and do]; in the recording Guan adds several phrases leading up to a last note that is harmonics in the 7th position of the 2nd and 7th strings [both la]).

 With regard to Guan Pinghu changing the last note from do over sol to la over la, this reflects a certain ambivalence within the melody about the most important tonal center.
 As stated here), in the 1620 version, though stated as gong (do, 1) mode, the first two sections clearly have yu (la, 6) as their tonal center, though section 2 suddenly ends on a strong do cadence.
 The melody then resumes with la as the tonal center until the last few phrases, which again have do as the tonal center.
 Some later versions also seem to follow this structure.
 In 1620 instead of writing out the closing harmonics there are simply the instructions to play the harmonics of the gong modal prelude, which ends on do over sol.
 With the closing harmonics beginning on la, its final note could also have easily been on la, as in the Guan Pinghu modern version.